 2d) Chatbot developers

+If you are on a tight budget and don’t prefer to partner with a pure chatbot player, partnering with chatbot developers may be more beneficial for you.
 These vendors use 3rd party chatbot solutions to develop custom solutions for their clients.
-Generally they enable smaller companies to build relatively simple bots fast.
-As they develop solutions in similar cases, they build a library of bot configurations which enable them to quickly build new bots.
+Generally, they enable smaller companies to build relatively simple bots fast.
+As they develop solutions in similar cases, they build a library of bot configurations that enable them to quickly build new bots.

 We are listing major chatbot developers that we came across.
-However, there are too many chatbot developers to list and there are constantly new developers entering the market.
+However, there are too many chatbot developers to list and new chatbot development companies are entering the market constantly.

 |Company||Number of employees|